 The Gillnet CPUE is the only decreasing index in 2022.
 The Shrimp and fish survey biomass index and the commercial CPUE's increase.
 The mean length in the landings also increase.
-The increasing CPUE is expected with the growth of the previously identified strong 2015 YC.
-Based on the updated indices there is no change in the status of the stock.
+The increasing CPUE is

 This stock underwent full assessment in 2022.
 The ICES Harvest Control Rule 3.2 for data limited stocks combined with the Uummannaq gillnet survey index was used to formulate the advice.
 For 2023-2024 annual catch advice was not to exceed 5153 t. (catch advised for 2021 and 2022=51530.996)